Green Imaging

 The ESR are committed to recognising sustainable practice in all settings.
 If the size or location of your department limits your ability to score points in certain sections, please submit an explanation for our consideration.

-As part of the pilot scheme, we warmly invite feedback and ideas from participants to shape the scheme into an exercise that will make a meaningful contribution to the environmental impact of radiology worldwide.
+As part of the Green ID Certification, we warmly invite feedback and ideas from participants to shape the scheme into an exercise that will make a meaningful contribution to the environmental impact of radiology worldwide.

 Departments that successfully meet all mandatory criteria and reach the minimum score of 10 will be awarded a Green ID Certification.
 Green ID operates on a basis of 8 levels, with Level 1 awarded for scores of 10-19, Level 2 awarded for scores of 20-29 and so on, up to Level 8.
 The Green ID Certificate will be valid for three years.